Inflectra/rapise-documentation/docs/Guide/dynamics_ax.md

 SeS('ListPageGrid').DoClickCell("Contoso Retail Chicago", "Name");
 ```

-Rapise can click cells based on column name and value as well as using column and row indexes.
-Also Rapise can read column names, column count and row count.
-Check  [DynamicsAXTable](/Libraries/DynamicsAXTable/) for more details.
+Rapise can click cells based on column name and value, as well as using column and row indexes.
+Rapise can also read column names, column count, and row count.
+Check [DynamicsAXTable](/Libraries/ses_lib_dynamicsax/DynamicsAXTable.js) for more details.

 ## Infolog

-In some case Dynamics AX can report an error using Infolog window.
+In some cases, Dynamics AX can report an error using the Infolog window.

 ![Infolog](./img/dynamicsaxinfolog.png)

-To obtain text of the messages in this window learn the Tree object - place cursor over the error text and press ++ctrl+2++ shortcut.
-The object is learned as [UIATree](/Libraries/UIATree/).
-In the case of infolog tree - all nodes are immediate children of the root.
-So in the example shown on the image above the tree contains two child nodes of the tree node.
-To get the number of messages and read individual messages use `GetChildrenCount` and `GetChildAt` actions of [UIATree](/Libraries/UIATree/).
+To obtain the text of the messages in this window, learn the Tree object by placing the cursor over the error text and pressing the ++ctrl+2++ shortcut.
+The object is learned as a [UIATree](/Libraries/ses_lib_dynamicsax/UIATree.js).
+In the case of the Infolog tree, all nodes are immediate children of the root.
+So, in the example shown in the image above, the tree contains two child nodes of the tree node.
+To get the number of messages and read individual messages, use the `GetChildrenCount` and `GetChildAt` actions of [UIATree](/Libraries/ses_lib_dynamicsax/UIATree.js).

 **RVL**